 You don't have to join 23andMe to give a hand to someone with Parkinson's.
 It doesn't take heroic gestures to support those with the disease.
 A first step is simply learning more about Parkinson's.
 The Michael J. Fox Foundation offers "Parkinson's 101" to help explain what it is and how it affects the brain.
 Sometimes just being there and listening is all that matters.
 Their "Guide for Caregivers" offers more suggestions and tips.

-J. William Langston, M.D. is the Scientific Director, Chief Executive Officer and Founder of the Parkinson's Institute in Sunnyvale, California.
+J. William Langston, M.D. is Chief Scientific Officer and Founder of the Parkinson's Institute in Sunnyvale, California.
 A graduate of the University of Missouri School of Medicine, he served as a faculty member at Stanford University Medical School and Chairman of Neurology at Santa Clara Valley Medical Center in San Jose, California before founding the Parkinson's Institute.
 He has authored or co-authored 360 publications in the field of neurology, most of which are on Parkinson's disease and related disorders.
 He is the founding member of the Scientific Advisory Board for the Michael J. Fox Foundation for Parkinson's Research, on which he continues to serve.
-Dr. Langston's current research interests include mechanisms of neuronal degeneration, learning more about the etiology of Parkinson's disease, developing new strategies to slow or halt disease progression, and finding ways to identify the disease in its earliest "pre-motor" stages.
+Dr. Langston's current research interests include the study of mechanisms of neuronal degeneration, the etiology of Parkinson's disease, the development of new strategies to slow or halt disease progression, and ways to identify the disease in its earliest “pre-motor” stages.

 Caroline M. Tanner, M.D., Ph.D. is the Director of Clinical Research at The Parkinson's Institute and Clinical Center.
 Dr. Tanner earned her medical degree at Loyola University (1976) and completed a residency in Neurology and a fellowship in Clinical Neuropharmacology and Movement Disorders at Rush-Presbyterian-St. Luke's Medical Center, where she was an Associate Professor of Neurological Sciences until joining the Parkinson's Institute in 1990.
 She was awarded a Ph.D. in Environmental Toxicology & Epidemiology from the University of California, Berkeley in 1998.
 During her 27-year long medical career, Dr. Tanner has published two textbooks and a videotext, and authored or co-authored over 150 articles and research papers on the topics of treatment, natural history, epidemiology, and etiology of various movement disorders.